fantastic001/VertexVoyage/doc/Seminar1/paper.md

 | 700             | 0.91                             | 0.85                                                          |
 | 800             | 0.92                             | 0.81                                                          |
 | 900             | 0.96                             | 0.84                                                          |
+Table: F1 scores for embeddings generated using Node2Vec on Florentine families graph with modified LFM partitioning.

 | Number of walks | F1 score for sequential Node2Vec | F1 score for distributed Node2Vec with modified LFM partitioning |
 |-----------------|----------------------------------|---------------------------------------------------------------|